 - People.
 Perhaps the most gratification comes from visiting relatives and maybe even discovering or meeting new ones.
 If you are interested in your family history and have older living relatives, I encourage you to talk to them SOON.
 I am fortunate to have a 91 year old grandmother who is still very sharp.
 By visiting her, I have been able to get copies of vital documents (birth and marriage records), contacts of other distant relatives, and wonderful stories.
 On one road trip, I made a point to have a mini-reunion with cousins I have seen one time in 40 years and aunts I have not seen in over 30 years.
 Oh the stories they had for me!
 On a trip to Germany about 10 years ago, I was researching RAUSCH ancestors apparently from Saarburg.
 I visited the archives in Trier, then drove to Saarburg and knocked on the door of the only RAUSCH person for hundreds of miles (found through online telephone directory).
 She did not know any English and I knew only a little German.
 She took me to the town doctor who was an American soldier from World War 2 and settled in the town.
 He translated.
 I discovered that she was not related and knew of no RAUSCH town history.
 There is a RAUSCH vineyard in Saarburg (I learned prior to the trip) but they think it is not named for a person but rather for the roar of the river through the town center (alternate possibility is that RAUSCH is a slang term for feeling tipsy or intoxicated).
 So, I did not learn any RAUSCH family history but I met some incredible people.
 Rick Steves would be proud!

 - Other Places.
-People tell me that Ellis Island is a great place to visit.
-I have not been there but I have searched their records online.
+Ellis Island is a great place to visit in person but their Ellis Island records database can be searched at home.
 Cultural and ethnic festivals, fairs, and restaurants are fun and useful places to visit for research purposes.
 Having trouble with Scottish research?
 Visit a Highland Games festival and talk to people (there are often genealogy tables, too).
 You can visit schools or places where ancestors went to work or church.
 So many places, so little time.